tylerharter/cs320/s20/p1/README.md

 * Jan 29: Fixed part 4 version numbers.
 Question was refering to version 4 which didn't exist.
 * Feb 5: Added small hint for the run_wc function.
 Enjoy!
+* Feb 10: Added submission directions at the end of this doc (it's the same as in CS 301)

 ## Overview